Journées annuelles 2024 du GT Bioss

 Nadine Ben Boina

-In parallel, we have developed a method to identify relevant mutlivalued refinements of Boolean models.
-Boolean models offer a simplified approach to studying regulatory networks, but their high level of abstraction can miss specific cellular behaviors.
-Multivalued refinements address this limitation by allowing for more than just two states for some components.
-We introduce MRBM, a method that helps identify which components in a Boolean model should be represented with multiple states in oder to capture a specific cellular behavior (dynamical property).
+I will present a method for identifying relevant multivalued refinements of Boolean models.
+Boolean models provide a simplified approach to the study of biological systems, but their high level of abstraction can miss behaviours observable in the system under study.
+The construction of multivalued refinements can overcome this limitation.
+In a multivalued model, components can have more than two activity states, providing a more nuanced representation.
+We introduce MRBM (Multivalued Refinement of Boolean Models), a method that helps identify which components in a Boolean model should be represented with additional states to accurately capture specific dynamical properties.

 Alexis Poindron